 Despite some temporary set-backs, the parish and school continued to grow.
 By 1992, the next major phase of physical growth was underway.
 Construction of a new sanctuary, with seating for 400, and a renovated and expanded former sanctuary, Krist Hall, was completed on September 23, 1994.
 The expansion was soon put to use helping many families who were displaced by a major fire at the Bal Harbor Apartments.
 After an arson caused fire in the church offices in 1996, administrative space was added.
 In 1998, the school’s PTO funded the addition of a wonderful play facility designed by a playground architect.
 A renovation of our central hallway and main entry to our facilities took place in 2010, designed to complement the design of the sanctuary.
 Contributions to a fund-a-need project in 2011 allowed the school to establish excellent technology systems and up-to-date technology resources for its students.
 In 2013, the school updated two early childhood classrooms.
 The school and faculty have earned numerous awards and has been voted Best Private School in the Bay Area for the last two years in a row.

-In the next year we will celebrate our 50th Anniversary.
+In the next year we will celebrate our 55th Anniversary.
 Over the years, St. Thomas the Apostle Episcopal Church and School has grown in physical size.
-While the number of parishioners and students has fluctuated, the number and variety of ministries and outreach programs to meet the needs of the parish and community has grown.
-We continue to build and “they” continue to come.
+While the number of parishioners and students has fluctuated, the depth, quality, and span of ministries and outreach programs to meet the needs of the parish and community has grown.
+We continue to do more together!